Why adopt a senior dog

 People forget that they need homes just as much as puppies do.

-More often than not, these dogs are not turned into a shelter because they have problems, but because their human parents have problems.
+More often than not, these dogs are not turned into a shelter because they have any problems, but because their human parents have challenging life circumstances.

 Adopt a senior dog and you will have a best friend for many years to come.